ahuacate/pve-host/README.md

 # 2. File Server (NAS)

-You must have a network accessible File Server (NAS) with NFS and/or CIFS shares.
+You must have a running network accessible File Server (NAS) with NFS and/or CIFS shares.
+Proxmox can add storage by creating a CIFS or NFS backend storage pool from your NAS mount points.

+Your NAS server CIFS or NFS properties must be configured so your PVE host backend can mount these NAS shares automatically.

 Your options are:

-1.  **NAS Appliance** - A NAS of any brand or type, Synology, Qnap, FreeNAS, Windows or Linux server, available on your network preferably with IPv4 address `XXX.XXX.XXX.10` ( *default is 192.168.1.10* ).
-The NAS must be installed with Samba and NFSv4.1 services; *or*
+**NAS Appliance** - A NAS of any brand or type, Synology, QNap, FreeNAS, Windows or Linux server, available on your network preferably with IPv4 address `XXX.XXX.XXX.10` ( *default is 192.168.1.10* ).
+The NAS must be installed with Samba and NFSv4.1 services.
+This guide details what you must to do to setup your NAS NAS File sharing and permissions.
-2.  **PVE ZFS NAS** - A PVE ZFS Raidz storage pool (backend) can be hosted on PVE-01.
-Management of the backend storage is by a PVE Ubuntu CT (labelled NAS-01) also hosted on PVE-01.
-NAS-01 is installed with NFSv4.1 and Samba services.
+**PVE NAS** (ZFS) - A PVE ZFS RaidZ storage pool (backend) can be hosted on PVE-01.
+Management of the backend storage is by a PVE Ubuntu CT (labelled NAS-01) frontend also hosted on PVE-01.
+NAS-01 CT is installed with NFSv4.1 and Samba services.
+Our detailed guide includes an Easy Scripts to setup a [PVE NAS](https://github.com/ahuacate/pve-zfs-nas/blob/master/README.md).

-### 2.0.3.
-NAS Appliance

-A guide to setting up your existing NAS is here.

-### 2.0.4.
-PVE ZFS NAS

-A PVE ZFS NAS is hosted on PVE-01 is a cost effective solution if you do not have dedicated NAS in your network.
-Our detailed guide includes an Easy Scripts to setup a [PVE Ubuntu CT File Server (NAS)](https://github.com/ahuacate/proxmox-ubuntu-fileserver/blob/master/README.md).

 # 3. Network Switch Setup - VLANs, 802.3ad, PfSense, OpenVPN Gateway

 If you've chosen to install a PfSense and OpenVPN Gateway server on PVE-01 then you must make additional network modifications.
 Your LAN network switches must be L2/L3 compatible because you need to setup VLANs.

 If you followed our guide then your primary host PVE-01 will have a minimum of 3x Ethernet LAN 1GbE NICs.
 Builds with 5x Ethernet LAN 1GbE NICs enables you to use 802.3ad Dynamic link aggregation to increase performance and reliability.